CoQ10 supplement benefit and

 CoQ10 absorbed from the intestines depending on its form.

-Studies of its effectiveness have been confusing due to the variable bioavailability of numerous preparations.
 Researchers at the Alfred Hospital and Baker Medical Research Institute, in Melbourne, Australia evaluated two different preparations: a soybean oil-based preparation and a complex micelle emulsion.
 Twelve healthy individuals received 300 mg daily of either preparation for 7 days in a double-blind cross-over design.
 Both preparations induced significant increases in serum levels and there was were no differences between CoQ10 levels for the two preparations at either time point.
 Since most people take a large dose of coQ10, such as 60 or 100 mg, even if one preparation were not absorbed as well, there should still be plenty to be helpful.

 Prescription drug interactions